uri-planetarium/interactive-planetarium-ERAU/README.md

   heroku login
   ```

   `heroku login` opens up a login webpage.
-If working in a virualbox, `heroku login -i` will allow you to sign in through the terminal
+If working in a virualbox, `heroku login -i` will allow you to sign in through the terminal.

 <h4>2.
 Git remote the Heroku Github Repository</h4>